ferozmahmudzaki/medcare/README.md

 # Medcare
-create a complete responsive hospital / medical store / medical website design template using html css and vanilla javascript tutorial for beginners.
+create a complete responsive hospital / medical store / medical website design template using html css and vanilla javascript.

 the main feature of this website are: